 I chose the accompanying haiku, by Tachibana Hokushi (1665-1718), simply because it’s about poppies.
 The poem appears all over the web, generally without much explanation.

-A hallmark of the haiku masters, notably Hokushi and his teacher Basho, is that seemingly simple verse unravels into layers of meaning.
-Much of this meaning is lost in translation; for example, the book Japanese Death Poems, by Haifa University professor Yoel Hoffmann, observes that this poem is constructed around a Japanese language pun: the word for poppy, keshi, also means “to erase.”
+Here, seemingly simple verse unravels into layers of meaning.
+Haifa University professor Yoel Hoffmann, in his book Japanese Death Poems, observes that this poem is constructed around a Japanese language pun: the word for poppy, keshi, also means “to erase.”
 Hoffmann adds that poppies bloom in Japan at the beginning of summer, the season in which Hokushi died.

 How many layers can you find in this one?
 At least three, at least.